-This article originally appeared on rpg.net in January 2011, and was reprinted in Issue #014, February 2011, and Issue #034, October 2012, of the downloadable PDF magazine, with the author's permission.
+This article originally appeared on rpg.net in January 2011, and was reprinted in Issue #014, February 2011, Issue #034, October 2012, and Issue #074, March/April 2016 (second and third reprints due to editor error) of the downloadable PDF magazine, with the author's permission.

 Traveller: The Third Imperium - Alien Module 3: Darrians.
 Pete

 Again, due to Amazon cock-ups, I am late reviewing this item that I have long had a pre-order for but Amazon deciding when there is a publishing delay because they had not ordered enough copies decides unilaterally to cancel my order forcing me to go to a FLGS 800km away…

 I must admit, I felt great trepidation when I saw this product announced.
 The Darrians had unfairly gained the reputation of being “Space Elves” and I feared that I might see yet another “Dragonstar” or “D&D in Space” rendition.
 As much as I loved Mongoose’s race books for D&D, they have no place in my Traveller universe.
 However, I knew much of fandom clamoured for “Space Elves”.

 My own view of the Darrians was that they were a minor human race, found in the Spinward Marches, that managed to struggle against all odds to become one of the dominant minor players in the Marches – that is, they were in some ways the Israelis of Chartered Space – whether they had pointed ears or not was irrelevant.
 Not that one takes exception to looking at pictures of Darrian/Elven babes/beaus.
 Thankfully, I was rewarded with an excellent product.

 Like the other race books that Mongoose has produced, it follows a similar pattern: New careers for aliens, a smattering of history, some starships and other toys, the worlds of the Darrian Confederation, possible patrons and encounters and a section on how to play them.